-At the start of the program, incoming students complete a three-week Opening Term in which they take Leading Teams for Performance and Impact, Structure of Global Industries, and Accounting Fundamentals.
-They then spend the year fulfilling the core requirements.
+At the start of the program, incoming students complete a weeklong Opening Term in which they take one course, Leading Teams for Performance and Impact.
+They then spend the year fulfilling the 15 core requirements.
 The incoming class is divided into cohorts that complete the core curriculum and residences together.
 The core features foundational business concepts in finance, accounting, statistics, economics, marketing, management and operations.
 Students may waive certain core courses and opt to take electives in lieu of familiar coursework.
 In the spring semester of their first year, MBA candidates pursue two electives of their choosing.

 Other MBA Degree Options

 Outside of the full-time MBA program, McDonough offers a four-year MBA/JD program with the Georgetown University Law Center and a five-year MBA/MD program with the Georgetown Medical School.
-Other options include a MBA/ MPP program with the Georgetown Public Policy Institute and a MBA/MSFS program with the School of Foreign Service, both of which take three years to complete.
-Executive offerings include a 20-month Executive MBA program and a 14-month Global Executive MBA program in partnership with Walsh School of Foreign Service and ESADE Business School in Barcelona, Spain.
+Other options include a MBA/MPP program with the McCourt School of Public Policy and a MBA/MSFS program with the School of Foreign Service, both of which take three years to complete.
+Part-time offerings include a 34-month Evening MBA program and a 20-month Executive MBA program.

 - Georgetown University Women’s Leadership